awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## ProcessEnding\(\)<a name="integration-server-sdk-cpp-ref-processending"></a>

-Notifies the Amazon GameLift service that the server process is shutting down\.
+Notifies the GameLift service that the server process is shutting down\.
+This method should be called after all other cleanup tasks, including shutting down all active game sessions\.
 This method should exit with an exit code of 0; a non\-zero exit code results in an event message that the process did not exit cleanly\.

+Once the method exits with a code of 0, you can terminate the process with a successful exit code\.
+You can also exit the process with an error code\.
+If you exit with an error code, the fleet event will indicated the process terminated abnormally \(`SERVER_PROCESS_TERMINATED_UNHEALTHY`\)\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-processending-syntax"></a>